Everything you need to know about Visiting the Cliffs of Moher Ireland

 If you are a disabled driver or passenger, you need to make your way to the public car park and the attendant at the entry cabin will advise and direct you to the available spaces in the area designated for disabled parking.

-Ireland’s favourite visitor experience the famous cliffs of Moher is the highlight of many an Irish holiday.
+Ireland’s favourite visitor experience these towering sea cliffs are the highlight of many an Irish holiday.
 The visitor centre includes informative exhibits within an extensive gallery space and auditorium and there is an on-site theatre where you can experience a virtual reality cliff face experience.

 O’Brien’s Tower